 - Registered: This column indicates whether or not the guest has successfully registered for the event:

-- Yes - The guest has 'Saved their spot' or 'Confirmed their spot' on the Event Registration Page
+- Yes - The guest has clicked 'Register for Event' on the Event Landing Page

-- No - The guest has not 'Saved their spot' or 'Confirmed their spot' on the Event Registration Page
+- No - The guest has not 'Register for Event' on the Event Landing Page

 - Attended: This column indicates whether or not the guest has actually attended the event: